 Amakhosi had grown in only ten years’ time to become the best and most supported soccer side in South Africa.

 The Cup Kings rule the roost

-The following season was one of the best in the history of Kaizer Chiefs when almost all trophies on offer were won.
+The year 1981 was one of the best in the history of Kaizer Chiefs, when they won almost all the trophies on offer.

-First of all, the league title was won in 1981, beating Highlands Park to second position by one point.
+Chiefs won a hard-fought league title in 1981, beating rivals Highlands Park to second position by just one point.